apache/accumulo-website/_docs-2/administration/in-depth-install.md

 TabletServers.
 If the TabletServer returns to the cluster before the specified timeout has elapsed, Accumulo will assign the TabletServer its original responsibilities.

+Tablet Status: Normally tablets will be in a HOSTED state.
+When a tserver goes off-line, the tablets assigned will transition to UNASSIGNED until they are reassigned by the Manager process to another active tserver.
+With the [table.suspend.duration] set to > 0, a tablet will go from HOSTED to SUSPENDED when the tserver goes offline.
+The tablets will stay SUSPENDED until the tserver comes back online or, if the [table.suspend.duration] has passed.
+If the table.suspend.duration has passed before the tserver has returned, it will then become UNASSIGNED and eligible for reassignment by the Manager.
+If a tablet is UNASSIGNED it will not enter the SUSPENDED state.

 It is important not to choose too large a value for [table.suspend.duration], as during this time, all scans against the data that TabletServer had hosted will block (or time out).